-- Contract manufacturer can help bring a promising concept for an industrial product to life
+- A contract manufacturer (CM) can help bring a promising concept for an industrial product to life.

-- CM should collaborate closely with core technical personnel to define the parameters of the equipment
+- CMs should collaborate closely with core technical personnel to define the parameters of the equipment.

-- CM design and testing phase includes refining the design and developing a supply chain
+- A CM design and testing phase includes refining the design and developing a supply chain.

 Defining the Scope of Contract Manufacturing Services

 The first step is to create a functional specification, or develop a clear definition of the requirements of the equipment.
 In many cases it is a scientist, engineer, or inventor that creates the initial vision or concept.
 These individuals, while experts in their respective fields, may not necessarily be the best suited to evolve the idea into a functional, manufacturable and robust product.

 For contract manufacturing services to be effective, a firm will collaborate closely with the core technical personnel to pull relevant information from them, articulate the vision, and define the parameters of the equipment.
 This may include translating physics, process or chemistry requirements into functional engineering specifications.

 Once the functional requirements of the product are specified, the equipment development team of the CM can commence work on conceptual development and design.
 When necessary, the contract design and manufacturing firm identifies any areas that will require feasibility studies and/or prototyping to confirm the validity of the concept.